microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/calendar-post-calendarpermissions.md

 ## Request body

-In the request body, supply a JSON representation of [calendarPermission](../resources/calendarpermission.md) object.
+In the request body, supply a JSON representation of [calendarPermissions](../resources/calendarpermission.md) object.

 ## Response

-If successful, this method returns a `200 OK` response code and a calendarPermission object[calendarPermission](../resources/calendarpermission.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a calendarPermissions object[calendarPermissions](../resources/calendarpermissions.md) object in the response body.

 ## Examples